arianm01/Angular-challenge/README.md

 ## Tests

-in this project we have a 20 tests for all components and services that major focus of on DataService.
+in this project we have 20 tests for all components and services that major focus of on DataService.